Rohitkale-AIML/SQL/README.md

 - It is a tool/software that allows one to access, interact with, and manipulate a database
 - RDBMS use SQL to communicate with database

+## Types of SQL Commands
+**Data Query Language (DQL) (retrieve data from the DB using SQL queries):**
+- SELECT

+**Data Definition Language (DDL) (define database schema in DBMS):**
+- CREATE
+- ALTER
+- DROP
+- TRUNCATE

+**Data Manipulation Language (DML) (manipulate data present in the DB):**
+- INSERT
+- UPDATE
+- DELETE
+- MERGE

+**Data Control Language (DCL)  (deals with access rights and data control on the data present in the db):**
+- GRANT
+- REVOKE

+**Transaction Control Language (TCL)  (deals with the transactions happening in the DB):**
+- COMMIT
+- ROLLBACK
+- SAVEPOINT

+## Difference between Delete vs Drop vs Truncate?
+- DELETE is used to remove specific rows based on a condition and is a DML command.
+- DROP is used to remove an entire database object, such as a table, and is a DDL command.
+- TRUNCATE is used to remove all rows from a table and is also a DDL command, but it is faster than DELETE for removing all rows from a table.

 ## Types of Keys in SQL
 **Primary Key:**
 - Unique identifier for a record in a table.